isomerpages/nlb-biblioasia/_july-2011/Oneness in Many: National Resilience in Singapore.md

 Michael Hill and Lian Kwen Fee, _[The Politics of Nation Building and Citizenship in Singapore](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7380199)_.
 (London: Routledge, 1995).
 (Call no. RSING 306.095957 HIL)

-Norman Vasu, ed., _[Social Resilience in Singapore: Reflections from the London Bombings](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12881122)_, ed.
-Norman Vasu (Singapore: Select Publishing, 2007), 51–67 (Call no. RSING 305.80095957 SOC)
+Norman Vasu, ed., _[Social Resilience in Singapore: Reflections from the London Bombings](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12881122)_ (Singapore: Select Publishing, 2007), 51–67 (Call no. RSING 305.80095957 SOC)

 Norman Vasu, “(En)countering Terrorism: Multiculturalism and Singapore,” _Asian Ethnicity_ 9, no. 1 (2008): 17–32.

 Speech by PM Lee Hsien Loong at the National CEDP Dialogue 2011, _Singapore United_, 19 March 2011.

-Yolanda Chin and Norman Vasu, "Pledging Ourselves as One United People: A Study of Social Resilience in Singapore," (Centre of Excellence for National Security, S. Rajaratnam School of International Studies, Nanyang Technological University, 8 February 2010)
+Yolanda Chin and Norman Vasu, "Pledging Ourselves as One United People: A Study of Social Resilience in Singapore," Centre of Excellence for National Security, S. Rajaratnam School of International Studies, Nanyang Technological University, 8 February 2010.

-Yolanda Chin, ‘Reviewing National Education: Can the Heart be Taught where the Home is?” in _[Social Resilience in Singapore: Reflections from the London Bombings](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12881122)_, ed.
+Yolanda Chin, “Reviewing National Education: Can the Heart Be Taught Where the Home Is?” in _[Social Resilience in Singapore: Reflections from the London Bombings](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12881122)_, ed.
 Norman Vasu (Singapore: Select Publishing, 2007).
 (Call no. RSING 305.80095957 SOC)

 #### **NOTES**

 [^1]: Chan Heng Chee, _[Singapore: The Politics of Survival, 1965–1967](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200001091)_ (Singapore: Oxford University Press, 1971).
 (From PublicationSG).
-Using ‘survival ideology’ as the key approach to governance, values such as ruggedness, racial and religious tolerance, acceptance of change and sacrifice were imbued, signalling a ‘life and death’ struggle, where doing the wrong things could prove terminal for the newly born state.
+Using “survival ideology” as the key approach to governance, values such as ruggedness, racial and religious tolerance, acceptance of change and sacrifice were imbued, signalling a “life and death” struggle, where doing the wrong things could prove terminal for the newly born state.

-[^2]: Anne Speckhard, “Civil Society’s Response to Mass Terrorism: Building Resilience” in Combating Terrorism – Military and Non Military Strategies, in Rohan Gunaratna (ed.), Singapore: Eastern Universities Press, 2004.
-W. (Trans) (1977). _[Notes on the History of Malayan Chinese New Literature, 1920–1942](https://eservice.nlb.gov.sg/item_holding.aspx?bid=1428205)_, ed.
+[^2]: Anne Speckhard, “Civil Society’s Response to Mass Terrorism: Building Resilience” in Combating Terrorism – Military and Non Military Strategies, in Rohan Gunaratna (ed.), Singapore: Eastern Universities Press, 2004. _[Notes on the History of Malayan Chinese New Literature, 1920–1942](https://eservice.nlb.gov.sg/item_holding.aspx?bid=1428205)_, ed.
 Kazuo Enoki.
 (Tokyo: Centre for East Asian Cultural Studies).
 (Call no. RSEA 895.1 FAN)

 [^3]: Elgin Brunner and Jennifer Giroux, _Examining Resilience: A Concept to Improve Societal Security and Technical Safety_.
-Zurich: Crisis and Risk Network, Centre for Security Studies, 2009), 6—11.
+Zurich: Crisis and Risk Network, Centre for Security Studies, 2009), 6–11.

 [^4]: Ingrid Schoon, _Risk and Resilience: Adaptations in Changing Times_ (London, Cambridge University Press, 2006), 7.